 Five tons per year is 10,000 pounds per year, and DEQ assumes a typical working year is 50 weeks.
 To produce 10,000 pounds of glass in a year, a CAGM would have to produce an average of 200 pounds of glass per working week.
 Producing this much glass per week would require two small glass making furnaces, each making 50 pounds of glass two times per week.
 DEQ considers this level of production to reasonably represent a level that defines an art glass manufacturing operation, but is high enough to exclude facilities whose primary purpose is the production of items made from colored glass.

-DEQ acknowledges that at this time there is no information available to quantify the metal HAP emissions from colored art glass manufacturing operations, and that the proposed 5 ton per year threshold is therefore somewhat arbitrary.
+DEQ acknowledges that at this time there is no information available to quantify the glass-making HAP emissions from colored art glass manufacturing operations, and that the proposed 5 ton per year threshold is therefore somewhat arbitrary.
 However, the proposed threshold is consistent with the intent of the temporary CAGM rules, which was to rapidly require emission controls on CAGMs.

 Comment: All metals